Chellie221/Wrangle_OpenStreetMap_MichelleBeckner/README.md

 # Wrangle_OpenStreetMap_MichelleBeckner
 Data Wrangling with MongoDB – C750 Project

+FILES CREATED AND USED
-audit.py - discover the number of various elements in the file tags.py – discover the type and number of tags in the file audit_city_names.py – discover the city names in the file audit_street_names.py – discover the street names in the file update.py - make suggested updates to the city and street names data.py - clean the city and street name data and convert the data into csv files create_db.py – create database from csv files queries.py – sql scripts to query the database
+1. audit.py - discover the number of various elements in the file
+2. tags.py – discover the type and number of tags in the file
+3. audit_city_names.py – discover the city names in the file
+4. audit_street_names.py – discover the street names in the file
+5. update.py - make suggested updates to the city and street names
+6. data.py - clean the city and street name data and convert the data into csv files
+7. create_db.py – create database from csv files
+8. queries.py – sql scripts to query the database

+EXPLORING AND CLEANING THE DATA

 I used Open Street Maps to export map data for my current town of Spartanburg, South Carolina.
 Using Python, I wanted to examine the data that was pulled.

-The OSM file contain three main elements: nodes, ways, which and relations.
+The OSM file contain three main elements: nodes, ways, and relations.
 I used the file audit.py to discover the number of various elements in the file:

  'bounds': 1,
  'member': 9897,
  'meta': 1,
  'nd': 951091,